-After adopting tiered subscriptions—subscription plans that can have a separate set of content per tier—a user might want to change between plans to have access to different content.
-So they can switch from one plan to another from their own dashboard.
+After adopting tiered subscriptions—subscription plans that can have a separate set of content per tier—a user might want to change between plans to have access to different content or choose a different paying plan to save money.
+To make it easier for you, your users can switch from one plan to another from their own dashboard.

 When a user changes their subscription plan from their account page on the dashboard, Uscreen calculates their current, unused balance and then applies it towards the daily cost of the new subscription price.

-Whether the former and new subscription plans are monthly, yearly, or some other duration, Uscreen breaks the cost of that down into a daily price.
-In essence, all subscription plans get broken down into a monthly rate and then divided by the average days in a calendar month (approximately 30.41 days).
+Whether the former or new subscription plans are monthly, yearly, or some other duration, Uscreen breaks the cost of that down into a daily price.
+In essence, all subscription plans will get broken down into:

-From there, Uscreen will compare the current unused balanced of the user against the new daily cost and will invoice the user once their current balance is exhausted by the new daily rate.
+From there, Uscreen will compare the current unused balance of the user against the new daily cost and will invoice the user once their current balance is exhausted by the new daily rate.

 To better illustrate what happens when a user changes from one plan to another, let's explore the different options they might have.
 As an example, let's say that the monthly subscription costs $9.99 and the yearly one costs $99.99.

 What will happen when a user goes from a monthly plan to a yearly plan?